-22. Street (or transportation) utility fee
+Overview of revenue options analysis 22.
+Street (or transportation) utility fee

+Financial Sustainability and Sufficiency To estimate the financial performance of this mechanism, an annual street utility fee per household was modeled.
+A rate of \$80 per household per year would raise \$100 million in 2021 and \$1.881 billion through 2040 at a 4% discount rate.
+The mechanisms outpaces VMT growth by 29% in 2040.
 A street utility fee would assess a statewide surcharge on residents and businesses based on the estimated road usage impacts of the property type.

-A street utility fee does not bear a direct relationship to road usage and does not fall on road users.

-A utility fee could be constructed to reduce the perhousehold cost to multi-family units, thereby reducing the impact on low-income households and households near transit availability.

-The revenue is not subject to constitutional limits on its use.
+User equity A street utility fee does not bear a direct relationship to road usage and does not fall on road users.
+Social equity A utility fee could be constructed to reduce the perhousehold cost to multi-family units, thereby reducing the impact on low-income households and households near transit availability.
+Flexibility The revenue is not subject to constitutional limits on its use.
+GHG emissions

 The fee does not have any connection to GHG emissions and would not alter their production.
-However, the fee could be constructed to impose higher rates for land uses that generate more traffic

-The tax would likely be transparent if it appeared with other annually assessed taxes, although perhaps difficult for end customers to understand if bundled with other taxes, fees, and utility charges...
+However, the fee could be constructed to impose higher rates for land uses that generate more traffic.
+Transparency The tax would likely be transparent if it appeared with other annually assessed taxes, although perhaps difficult for end customers to understand if bundled with other taxes, fees, and utility charges...
+Efficiency

 A street utility fee would be most efficiently collected as part of an existing mechanism such as property taxes or utilities, neither or which are assessed by the state.
-This would require an additional laver of coordination.
+This would require an additional layer of coordination.